BuzzReferrals/TangoCard_DotNet_SDK/README.md

 <a name="sdk_overview"></a>
 # Tango Card SDK Overview #

-The Tango Card .NET 4.0/C# SDK is a wrapper around the Tango Card Service API environments.
+The Tango Card .NET 4.0/C# SDK is a wrapper around the <a href="https://github.com/tangocarddev/General/blob/master/TangoCard_API.md" target="_blank">Tango Card API</a>.

 As such, it has two primary types of objects, Requests and Responses; which are handled by a wrapper class `TangoCard.Sdk.TangoCardServiceApi`.

 The wrapper class `TangoCard.Sdk.TangoCardServiceApi` currently handles the following static methods:
 <dl>